arielf/fileshare-d3js/README.md

 Mike Bostock, [observablehq.com](https://observablehq.com/) and all contributors to the D3js framework.
-All I did here is adapt one of their examples to my own data and customize some parameters for better effect.
+All I did here is adapt one of their examples to a different dataset, separate the raw data from the code, and customize some parameters for better effect.